A child working on a laptop

 Learning activities requiring students to use written expression are challenging for those students with difficulties.
 In this practice, Jeff Souter, explains a wide range of adjustments that teachers can make to provide all students with equitable access.

 • Can they use a keyboard independently and will this increase their speed?
 When learning to type, a student won’t necessarily produce written work more quickly.
-However, the use of a keyboard in the mid-term may mean they are less fatigued, particularly if software options such as predictive text are available.
+However, the use of a keyboard in the mid-term may mean they're less fatigued, particularly if software options such as predictive text are available.

 • Would they benefit from predictive spelling?
 This may not be appropriate for students during a spelling test but may be highly appropriate when the purpose of a piece of work is to showcase vocabulary and structure of written work.